keremburakyilmaz/website-fingerprinting/README.md

-# Browser fingerprinting demonstration
+# Problem Statement - Browser fingerprinting demonstration

 This is the final repository for the project in 'DD2391 - Cybersecurity Overview' at KTH in P1 2025 of group members Kerem Burak Yilmaz, Manuel Michael Voit and Frederic Jonathan Lorenz (Group 12).

-This project implements a browser fingerprinting demonstrator (webserver), which collects fingerprinting features, calculates a final fingerprint ID and can store this information + user behaviour in a DB.
+Browser fingerprinting poses a significant privacy risk on the modern web by enabling websites to uniquely identify and track users based on subtle differences in their browser/system settings or hardware devices, even in the absence of cookies or other traditional tracking mechanisms.
+This project addresses the challenge of understanding, demonstrating, and evaluating the effectiveness of fingerprinting techniques and anti-fingerprinting measures.
+This is achieved by implementing a browser fingerprinting demonstrator (webserver), which collects fingerprinting features, calculates a final fingerprint ID (hash) and can store this information + user data in a DB.
 Furthermore, an automated way to test anti-fingerprinting techniques (client-side) has been implemented using Selenium, in order to be able to make a statement about their effectiveness.
+Our goal is to systematically analyze how different browsers, privacy settings, and extensions impact the uniqueness and persistence of browser fingerprints, thereby informing users and developers about the strengths and limitations of current privacy-enhancing technologies.

 ## 1 Installation / Use